Structures of elastoinertial turbulence in pipe flow: Results and discussion

 In addition, we depict $u_r'$ and $T_{zz}'$ of mode structures corresponding to the three distinct peaks in the VESPOD energy spectra of higher wavenumber structures ($\kappa \geq 2$) in figures \ref{mode_structure_uy_mode_k2to5.pdf} and \ref{mode_structure_Txx_mode_k2to5.pdf}, respectively.
 The radial velocity component has large-scale structures, and these structures have a partition line oriented in the streamwise direction that divides the structures in two parts (figure \ref{mode_structure_uy_mode_k2to5.pdf}).
 For each wavenumber, the location of the partition line moves to the centerline of the pipe as the wave speed increases.
 However, for a given wave speed (i.e., peak index), the location of the partition line is insensitive to the wavenumber.
 The stretch field is characterized by the formation of a layer, again localized at the critical layer position, having thin inclined sheets of high stretch fluctuations (figure \ref{mode_structure_Txx_mode_k2to5.pdf}).
 For a given wave speed, the locations of this layer for different wavenumber structures coincide with each other.
 However, they move to the pipe centerline as the wave speed increases for each wavenumber structure.
 Further, the location of partition line of the structure in radial velocity coincides with the critical layer, and hence the polymeric sheets.

-The discussion so far demonstrates that the dynamics of EIT in pipe flow at $\Rey=3000$, $\Wi=35$, and $L=5$ is dominated by three distinct families of traveling waves, where higher wavenumber structures ($\kappa \geq 2$) originate from simple harmonic excitation of the fundamental wave ($\kappa=1$).
+The discussion so far demonstrates that the dynamics of EIT in pipe flow at $\Rey=3000$, $\Wi=35$, and $L=5$ is dominated by three distinct families of traveling waves, where higher wavenumber structures ($\kappa \geq 2$) are the simple harmonics of the respective fundamental waves ($\kappa=1$).
 There also exist some relationships among different families of traveling waves.
 For example, the sheets of high polymeric stretch fluctuations of $c_{w,1}$ are located in the vicinity of the wall of the pipe and the polymeric stretch sheets of $c_{w,2}$ are confined in the region bounded by the pipe centerline and polymeric stretch sheets of $c_{w,1}$.
 Similarly, the sheets of $c_{w,3}$ are bounded by the pipe centerline and the sheets of $c_{w,2}$.
 Thus, the polymeric sheets of different families of traveling waves exhibit a nested arrangement, where the polymeric sheets of faster waves are confined by the polymeric sheets of immediately slower waves.
 A similar nesting relationship among the dominant traveling waves underlying EIT in channel flow has been observed \citep{Kumar2024}.